-I gave up forcing myself to eat breakfast just because I thought it was the ‘right’ thing to do, and I was feeling unwell because of it.
+I gave up forcing myself to eat breakfast just because I thought it was the ‘right’ thing to do.
 I began listening to my body and I started to only eat when I was hungry.
 Makes total sense, doesn’t it?

 How to Intermittent Fast | Five Best Fasting Practices

 So what’s the best way to implement fasting in your daily practice?
 Here are my 5 Best Fasting Practices to take your health to the next level this summer:

 Ever wonder where the word breakfast comes from?
 It’s because it is the first meal of the day, after breaking your nightly fast.
 You want to BREAK-the-FAST only after observing 12-16 hours without food from the last time you ate the night before.

 If you are the type of person who is very hungry in the morning and functions better this way, then the other way to do this is to invert it.
 Eat breakfast, and then within an 8 hour period eat another meal.
 Then stay free from food for 12-16 hours (skipping dinner).

 What can I drink when fasting?